schoero/swissqrbill/doc/api.md

 ### px2mm(pixels)

-* pixels - `number` containg the pixels you want to convert to millimeters.
+* pixels - `number` containing the pixels you want to convert to millimeters.
  Converts pixels to millimeters.
 This method can be used to simplify positioning while you create your own layout using PDFKit.
  Returns a `number` containing the converted pixels in millimeters.